Achilleasein/go_lang_app/README.md

 6. Divide main entry function from the rest
 7. divide mysql functions from the rest
 8. make sql connections persistent
+9. properly implement context to then create cookies
+10. Reduce size of tests, too big

 ## General Notes
 1. Didn't use gorm, they generaly make the sql requests slower and the the requests we used were easy enough to manage.